-Jay Dardenne was appointed Commissioner of the Division of Administration in January 2016 by Gov. John Bel Edwards.
-In this capacity, he serves as the state's chief administrative officer and principal architect of the $25 billion executive budget.
+Jay Dardenne was appointed commissioner of the Division of Administration in January 2016 by Gov. John Bel Edwards.
+In this capacity, he serves as the state's chief administrative officer.

 Dardenne conducts many special presentations about Louisiana, including Why Louisiana Ain't Mississippi, a lively and colorful look at Louisiana's culture, history, music, literature and politics.

-He is an attorney and graduate of Baton Rouge High School, Louisiana State University and the LSU Law Center.
-He is a member of the Baton Rouge High School Hall of Fame and the Manship School of Mass Communication Hall of Fame.
-He is married to the former Cathy McDonald, and they have two grown sons, John and Matthew.
+He is an attorney and graduate of Louisiana State University and the LSU Law Center.
+He is a member of the Baton Rouge High School Hall of Fame, the Manship School Hall of Fame, the LSU Hall of Distinction and the Louisiana Political Hall of Fame.
+He is married to the former Cathy McDonald.
+They have two grown sons, John and Matthew.